MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 ![set state in pr image](media/pr-set-state-of-work-items.png)

 ### How it works
-The systems looks at three different criteria when attempting to set the state of #mentioned work items.
+The system looks at three different criteria when attempting to set the state of #mentioned work items.
 State, State Category, and keyword.
 In that order.

   - **If** the value matches a state, **then** set it to that state.
   - **Else If** the value matches a state category, **then** set the work item to first state in that category (see note below)